What is the purpose of the Minister’s discretionary power?

 Finally, the Minister must be satisfied that the pharmacist making the request is permitted under the relevant State or Territory law to carry on business as a pharmacist.

 I’m requesting the Minister’s intervention.
 Do I have to include anything with my request form?

 Yes.
 The Minister has determined the form in which requests must be made, which consists of a completed Request Form

 and several other pieces of information.
-These are described in more detail at paragraph 2.6 of the Guidelines.
+These are described in more detail at paragraph 2.6 of the Guidelines for Ministerial Discretion

 Will other pharmacists be advised about my request?

 Very likely, but your identity will remain confidential.
-Once the Department receives a valid request, it may write to pharmacists who are located in the area of the proposed pharmacy (generally within a 2 km radius), to advise that a request has been made for the Minister to exercise his discretion, and to allow them the opportunity to comment.
+Once the Department receives a valid request, it may write to pharmacists who are located in the area of the proposed pharmacy (generally within a 2 km radius), to advise that a request has been made for the Minister to exercise their discretionary power, and to allow them the opportunity to comment.
 Any comments received will be provided to the Minister with the request.

 Any pharmacist that provides comments on a request will also be advised of the Minister’s decision.

 Are there any matters that the Minister will not take into account when considering a request?